requirement-yogi/extensions-reqif/README.md

 # ReqIF extension for Requirement Yogi

 This is an open-source project.
 Feel free to clone and try it.
+This is the source code of the app named "ReqIF extension for Requirement Yogi" on the Atlassian Marketplace.

 # What to do if you want to create your own importer?